 WILLIAM (BILL) REED HOPKINS, AIA (1945-)

-1975 - The Robert L. and Marcia J. Hume Residence, 1413 Granada Drive, Raleigh.
+1975 - The Robert L. and Marcia J. Hume Residence, 1413 Granada Drive, Raleigh NC.
 3541 sf.
 Sold in 2004 to Marc and Sean Major.
 Sold in 2012 to Katie I. and Garrett Dyer.
 During Hurricane Matthew a huge tree fell on the house destroying the garage and part of the kitchen.
 Has been renovated.

 1976 - The David and June Tung Residence, 4133 Picardy Drive, Raleigh NC.
 Deeded to Rosann Tung as of 2022.

-Sources include: Bill Hopkins, Robert Irwin.
+Sources include: Bill Hopkins; Robert Irwin.
 Unless noted, all photos by Bill Hopkins.